Step 1 - Prove the child’s identity and Australian citizenship

 - One parent’s Australian citizenship certificate, valid at the time of the applicant’s birth.

 If the child was born outside of Australia, you must provide the child’s original birth certificate and the original Australian citizenship certificate.
 You can apply for citizenship by descent online or by paper form.
-Paper forms are submitted at the Australian Visa Application Centre in Quarry Bay.
-Processing time for citizenship by descent applications is 1 month.
+Paper forms are submitted at the Australian Visa Application Centre in the Philippines.
+Due to the high volume of applications, the processing time for citizenship by descent applications may take several months.
 See the Australian Citizenship section under Visas and Citizenship for further information.

 If the child has a birth certificate in a language other than English, you must provide a translation prepared by a registered translation service.